greenelab/czi-seed-rfa/manuscript.md

 power users of Bioconductor (PIs Hicks and Love) and will support on-the-fly downloading of these materials via the *AnnotationHub* framework.
-To enable reproducible research leveraging HCA, we will implement a content-based versioning system, which identifies versions of the reference cell type catalog by the gene weights and transcript nucleotide sequences using a hash function.
+To enable reproducible research leveraging HCA, we will implement a content-based versioning system, which identifies versions of the reference catalog by the gene weights and transcript nucleotide sequences using a hash function.
 We (PIs Love and Patro) previously developed hash-based versioning and provenance detection framework for bulk RNA-seq that supports reproducible computational analyses and has proven to be successful [@1FQ0kp4Dj].
-Our versioning and dissemination of reference cell type catalogs will help to avoid scenarios where researchers report on matches to a certain cell type in HCA without precisely defining which definition of that cell type.
+Our versioning and dissemination of reference latent space catalogs will help to avoid scenarios where researchers report on matches to a certain cell type in HCA without precisely defining which definition of that cell type.
 We will develop *F1000Research* workflows demonstrating how HCA-defined reference cell types and tools